alyssahondrade/Project1/README.md

 ## Future Research
 - __Longitudinal: Nutritional Value and Recipe Rating Evolution__

     Determine how recipe ratings and nutritional values change over time.
 The Food.com dataset has the date of each review, as well as the date the recipe is submitted.
-For Spoonacular, as the source URL for each recipe is provided, it is possible to determine the exact date using a few methods, such as Google's "inurl" functionality.
+For Spoonacular, as the source URL for each recipe is provided, it is possible to determine the exact date using a few methods, such as Google's "inurl" functionality [[Source](https://www.alphr.com/find-when-website-published-launched/)].

 - __Ingredients Classification: Food Group Percentage as Measure of Healthiness__